Chypre: History

 The term chypre is French for the island of Cyprus.
 Its connection to perfumery originated with the first composition to feature the bergamot-labdanum-oakmoss accord, François Coty's perfume Chypre from 1917 (now preserved at the Osmothèque), whose name was inspired by the fact that its raw materials came predominantly from Mediterranean countries.
-Although perfumes in a similar style had already been created in the 19th century (such as Eau De Chypre by Guerlain and Shipr cologne, and "chypre powder" had been known centuries prior to those, 1917 feminine Chypre by Coty was so influential that it inspired many descendants, becoming the progenitor of a whole family of related fragrances sharing the same basic accord, which came to be known as "chypres".
+Although perfumes in a similar style had been created in the 19th century, Coty's 1917 composition was so influential that it inspired many descendants.
+It ultimately became the progenitor of a whole family of related fragrances sharing the same basic accord, which came to be known as "chypres."